satyasundar/satyasundar/README.md

 ### Hi there 👋

 # 💫 About Me:
 Hi there !!
-I am Satya Nayak.<br>I am a full stack developer on WEB2 and WEB3 from India
+I am Satya Nayak.<br>I work on Data Engineering with mordern tech stack like Lakehouse architecture, open dataformat etc.

 ## 🌐 Socials: